-The Lubar School of Business and the University of Wisconsin-Milwaukee College of Nursing collaboratively offer a program designed to provide a combined nursing and business curriculum to strengthen the graduate’s performance as a leader and manager in nursing and health care administration.
+The Lubar College of Business and the University of Wisconsin-Milwaukee School of Nursing collaboratively offer a program designed to provide a combined nursing and business curriculum to strengthen the graduate’s performance as a leader and manager in nursing and health care administration.

 Credits and Courses

 MBA foundation coursework provides the basis for the theory and practice of business.
 The MBA Program requires Bus Adm 701, Business Mathematics (2 cr), and Bus Adm 703, Financial Accounting (3 cr).
 Bus Adm 701 is waived for individuals who have completed an appropriate academic course in their background, or have earned an appropriate Quantitative sub-score on the GMAT or GRE or have passed the proficiency exam.
 Bus Adm 703 is waived for individuals who have completed an appropriate course in their background, or have passed the proficiency exam.
 Bus Adm 701 and Bus Adm 703 do not count toward the degree.
 Students are also assumed to have basic proficiency in information technology (IT), including the use of word processing, spreadsheets, presentation software, and web browsers.
 Online resources are available for Bus Adm 701, 703, and IT.

 For the coordinated degree program, students will complete 83 credit hours.
 A student not completing the requirements for the coordinated degree program would need to complete all requirements of an individual program—MBA or DNP—in order to receive a degree.